Fix depth of cursor middle being incorrect compared other curso… (#7205)

-build.sh.
-This is currently only supported under windows due to resharper cli shortcomings.
-Alternatively, you can install resharper or use rider to get inline support in your IDE of choice.
+.\InspectCode.ps1, which is only supported on Windows.
+Alternatively, you can install ReSharper or use Rider to get inline support in your IDE of choice.

 We welcome all contributions, but keep in mind that we already have a lot of the UI designed.
-If you wish to work on something with the intention on having it included in the official distribution, please open an issue for discussion and we will give you what you need from a design perspective to proceed.
-If you want to make changes to the design, we recommend you open an issue with your intentions before spending too much time, to ensure no effort is wasted.
+If you wish to work on something with the intention of having it included in the official distribution, please open an issue for discussion and we will give you what you need from a design perspective to proceed.
+If you want to make changes to the design, we recommend you open an issue with your intentions before spending too much time to ensure no effort is wasted.

 Before starting, please make sure you are familiar with the development and testing procedure we have set up.
 New component development, and where possible, bug fixing and debugging existing components should always be done under VisualTests.

 Note that while we already have certain standards in place, nothing is set in stone.
-If you have an issue with the way code is structured; with any libraries we are using; with any processes involved with contributing, please bring it up.
-We welcome all feedback so we can make contributing to this project as pain-free as possible.
+If you have an issue with the way code is structured, with any libraries we are using, or with any processes involved with contributing, please bring it up.
+We welcome all feedback so we can make contributing to this project as painless as possible.

 osu!’s code and framework are licensed under the MIT licence.
 Please see the licence file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.